FREE SHIPPING ON ALL UK STANDARD ORDERS

 1. DON'T LEAVE IT UNTIL SUNDAY

 The gentler you can ease yourself in to the time shift, the easier it will be for your natural sleep rhythms to adapt.
 It's much easier to make the change over a few days rather than leaving it all down to Sunday night.
-From Tuesday, start your nightly wind down routine 10mins earlier (and then another 10mins earlier again on Wednesday etc.) so you stagger the effect.
+Start your nightly wind down routine 10mins earlier tonight (and then another 10mins earlier again tomorrow etc.) so you stagger the effect.
 Make sure your bedtime routine is a nice relaxing one - we're thinking, gentle music, low lighting and a nice relaxing soak in the bath.
 Add some soothing essential oils to help you de-stress and relax muscles.
 (Our DREAM Bedtime Bath Salts are perfect for this - they contain a natural sleep-inducing cocktail of lavender oil, mood brightening bergamot, cedarwood to relax your muscles and skin and soul-soothing chamomile.)

 2. PREP FOR THE DAY AHEAD